Marceillo/eco-shave/README.md

 * More social media platforms
 * Also a brand app that shows the details of the product manufacturer and their carbon footprint.
 * More styling as I focused on this project on functionality.
+* The is active I will add this in as a future upgrade to signal that a product is available or not.

 [Back to Table of Contents](#table-of-contents)